DateTime.FromText

 Custom Format Strings for DateTime

-For your convenience, a list of available custom format strings can be found in the table below.
+Below are some custom format strings you can use.
 These can also be combined with custom format strings for date formats and time formats.

 FormatDescription12/31/2023 1:30:2512/29/2023 22:04:50.36973183